 #6 Acquire a Methodology

-Some bad grades aren’t due to the students ability to learn, but rather due to their learning style.
-They might prefer to learn through drilling, while the teacher prefers guided discovery.
+Some bad grades aren’t due to one's inability to retain information, but rather due to their learning style.
+They might prefer to practice through drilling, while the teacher prefers guided discovery.
 Despite spending hours on their studies, they still get bad grades.

-Private tutors can help a student in primary school or secondary school change how they work in order to work more effectively.
+A good mentor can help a primary schooler or secondary schooler change how they work in order to work more effectively.
 How?
 They can teach them how to make revision sheets for French, history, or geography or how to apply their maths formulae.

-Weekly practice exercises or mock exams will give students a huge advantage when it comes to eradicating a failing exam methodology.
+Weekly practice exercises or mock exams will give pupils a huge advantage when it comes to eradicating a failing exam methodology.